DevOps-Represent/mcp-server-workshop/typescript/animal-rescue-mcp-server/part-1-instructions.md

 ### 7. 🛠️ Add Tool 1: list_animals

-Let’s register your first tool — list_animals — which lets your MCP client request a list of all available pets.
+Let’s register your first tool — `list_animals` — which lets your MCP client request a list of all available pets.

 This tool connects your MCP server to your animal data and makes it available to your client via tool-calling.

 📌 What This Tool Does
-* 🐾 Name: list_animals
+* 🐾 Name: `list_animals`
 * 📝 Description: “List all animals in the animal rescue service”
-* 📄 Returns:
-* 🐱 A plain text object with all animals 🐔
+* 📄 Returns: A plain text object with all animals 🐔

 🧠 Where Do I Add This?

-Add this inside your init() method in your MyMCP class (in index.ts - which is where all your tools will be added).
+Add this inside your `init()` method in your MyMCP class (in `index.ts` - which is where all your tools will be added).

 Look for `// Tool 1: list_animals`

-Start typing out the registerTool() call inside init():
+Start typing out the `registerTool()` call inside init():
 ```
 this.server.registerTool(
   "list_animals", // the tool name